AG7GN/kenwood/README.md

 		Bus 001 Device 002: ID 2109:3431 VIA Labs, Inc. Hub Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub

-1. Connect your USB-serial cable to a USB port on your Pi.
+1. Connect your USB-serial cable to a USB port on your computer.
 Your radio does not have to be powered on.

 1. Run `lsusb` again.